 This report provides information on the Firm's capital structure, capital adequacy, risk exposures, and risk-weighted assets ("RWA").
-This report also includes information on the methodologies used to calculate RWA.
+This report describes the internal models used to translate risk exposures into required capital.

-This report should be read in conjunction with JPMorgan Chase's Annual Report on Form 10-K for the year ended December 31, 2013 ("2013 Form 10-K"), and Quarterly Reports on Form 10-Q for the periods ended March 31, 2014 and June 30, 2014 ("1Q14 Form 10-Q" and "2Q14 Form 10-Q"), which include important information on risk management policies and practices.
-A disclosure map is contained on page 4 of this report and specific references have been made herein.
+This report should be read in conjunction with JPMorgan Chase's filings with the U.S. Securities and Exchange (SEC) Commission - Annual Report on Form 10-K for the year ended December 31, 2013 ("2013 Form 10-K"), and Quarterly Reports on Form 10-Q for the periods ended March 31, 2014; June 30, 2014; and September 30, 2014.